thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 provided for, as well as the level of maintenance that customers can expect.
 It also affects the maximum validity period of certificates.

-In some IoT deployments, IDevIDs are provisioned with an unlimited lifetime.
+In most IoT deployments, IDevIDs are provisioned with an unlimited lifetime as per {{IEEE-802.1AR}}.
 For this purpose, a special value for the notAfter date field, the GeneralizedTime value of 99991231235959Z, is utilized.
 This special value was introduced in {{Section 4.1.2.5 of !RFC5280}}.
-If this is done, then the CA certificates and the certificates of subordinate CAs cannot have a maximum validity period either.
-Hence, it requires careful consideration whether it is appropriate to issue IDevID certificates with no maximum validity period.
+When this is done, then the CA certificates and the certificates of subordinate CAs have a maximum validity period.
+Hence,
+it requires careful consideration whether it is appropriate to issue IDevID certificates with no maximum validity period.